geshan/geshan.github.com/posts/2022-08-18-nodejs-alternatives.md

 There are many companies “[interested](https://github.com/denoland/deno/wiki#companies-interested-in-deno)” in Deno and a few have put it in production like [Netlify Edge Functions](https://www.netlify.com/blog/announcing-serverless-compute-with-edge-functions/) are powered by Deno.

+Not sure if it is the Bun js effect, Deno announced some [big changes](https://deno.com/blog/changes) ahead.
+The changes include the goal to become the fastest JavaScript runtime, allow to easily import NPM packages.

+If you are interested in Deno and the Fresh framework, please do listen to this amazing [podcast](https://podrocket.logrocket.com/deno-and-fresh) where Luca Casonato talks about all things Deno and Fresh.

-You can look at the simple Joke API as part of the [Fresh](https://fresh.deno.dev/) framework built with Deno below:
+For a quick code example, you can look at the simple Joke API as part of the [Fresh](https://fresh.deno.dev/) framework built with Deno below:

 ```js
 import { HandlerContext } from "$fresh/server.ts";